jamesplease/react-composer/README.md

 </Composer>
 ```

-> Note: you won't often need to use this prop, but it's here if you need it.
+> Note: This is an advanced feature that you won't often need to use, but it's here should you need it.

 ### Guides